Alaska Winter Things to Do

 Some visitors get lucky and see the northern lights almost by happenstance, but most will need to up their chances by actively pursuing this natural phenomenon.
 The keys are clear skies, northern latitudes, and late nights.
 Aurora tours out of Fairbanks add helpful guides and a cozy place to warm up to the equation.
 One tip: Plan your sleep accordingly, some of the best aurora viewing happens in the wee hours of the morning, often between midnight and 3 or 4 AM.

 Active Outdoor Adventures

-Winter brings the chance to take an authentic dog sled tour.
-To see amazingly athletic and energetic sled dogs move in unison on a trail, to feel rush of cold wind while riding in a sled, is about as iconic Alaska as it gets.
+Winter also brings the chance to take an authentic dog sled tour.
+To see amazingly athletic and energetic sled dogs move in unison on a snowy trail, to feel rush of cold wind while riding in a sled, is about as iconic Alaska as it gets.

 Mountain goats and moose, owls and eagles, lynx and fox are just a handful of the wildlife its possible to see throughout the winter season.
 Visitors are often surprise to learn that whale watching is an option, too.
 The great gray whale migration brings pods along the Southcentral Alaskan coast starting around March.
 Daily whale watching cruises depart from Seward during this special season.